zxc308/P4-tutorials/exercises/flowcache/README.md

 The `mycontroller.py` file is a basic controller plane that does the following:
 1. Establishes a gRPC connection to the switches for the P4Runtime service.
 2. Pushes the P4 program to each switch.
-3. Writes tunnel ingress and tunnel egress rules for two tunnels between h1 and h2.
+3. Receives `PacketIn` messages and generates flow rules to provide connectivity among all hosts.
+4. Sends `PacketOut` messages to forward the packets to their destination while the corresponding flow rules are not yet installed.
+5. Handles the `IdleTimeoutNotification`.
-4. Reads tunnel ingress and egress counters every 2 seconds.
+6. Reads `PacketIn` and `PacketOut` ingress and egress counters periodically.

 It also contains comments marked with `TODO` which indicate the functionality that you need to implement.

-Your job will be to write the tunnel transit rule in the `writeTunnelRules` function that will match on tunnel ID and forward packets to the next hop.
+Your job will be to write functions that will handle the `PacketIn`, `PacketOut` and idle timeout mechanismes.

 ![topology](../basic_tunnel/topo.png)